Tranzact-Network/tranzact-blockchain/CONTRIBUTING.md

 Prior to the release of `1.1.0` there will be two running test nets. `testnet` and `transaction-beta-testnet`.
 The `transaction-beta-testnet` testnet will be a beta of the pending 1.1 release, which will enable transactions on the tranzact blockchain.
 Following the release of `1.1.0`, the official `testnet` will include all changes that have been accepted to the current release branch.

-Prior to proposing changes to `main`, proposers should consider if running a `beta testnet` review environment will make the reviewer more effective when evaluating a change.
+Prior to proposing changes to `tranzact`, proposers should consider if running a `beta testnet` review environment will make the reviewer more effective when evaluating a change.
-Changes that impact the blockchain could require a review environment before acceptance into `main`.
+Changes that impact the blockchain could require a review environment before acceptance into `Tranzact`.
 This is at the discretion of the reviewer.
 Tranzact organization members have been granted CI access to deploy `beta testnets`.
-If you are not a Tranzact organization member, you can enquire about deploying a `beta testnet` in the public dev Keybase channel.
+If you are not a Tranzact organization member, you can enquire about deploying a `beta testnet` in the public dev Discord channel.

 ## Submit changes

-To propose changes, please make a pull request to the `main` branch.
+To propose changes, please make a pull request to the `tranzact` branch.
 See Branching Strategy above.

 To propose changes for the production releases of Tranzact, please make a pull request to the latest release branch.